 - Blue Damselfish/ Blue Devil: These are the most popular kind of Damselfish.
 It is brightly blue and is known as They can grow up to 3 inches.
 Interestingly, they can turn black when they are threatened.

-- Azure Damselfish: They are also known as Half-blue Damselfish or Their top body is bright blue coloured and the bottom part is brightly yellow coloured.
+- Azure Damselfish: They are also known as Half-blue Damselfish or Their top body is bright blue colored and the bottom part is brightly yellow-colored.
 It is quite hardy and adaptable.
 It grows up to 3 inches in size.